Analysis | What to Know About Bolsonaro-Lula Showdown in Brazil

 6. What’s Bolsonaro done to improve his standing?

 Bolsonaro has spent big to ease the impact of Covid-19 and, more recently, to temper rising living costs for vulnerable Brazilians.
 His popularity hit a record high during the pandemic as the government gave 600-real ($111) cash handouts to the poor.
-With the inflation rate exceeding 10%, Bolsonaro has spearheaded legislation to temporarily increase grants for about 18 million families.
-He will also give temporary cash handouts to truck and cab drivers to cushion them against higher fuel prices.
-While the measures are popular and inflation has been slowing significantly, it hasn’t been enough so far to close the gap with Lula in the polls.
+With the inflation rate exceeding 10% earlier this year, Bolsonaro spearheaded legislation to temporarily increase grants for about 18 million families.
+He is also giving temporary cash handouts to truck and cab drivers to cushion them against higher fuel prices.

 7. How is the Brazilian economy doing?

 The state of the economy is, by quite some margin, the main worry of Brazilian voters, and it’s shown signs of improvement in the past few months.
-Growth beat expectations in the second quarter, and unemployment is at its lowest in almost seven years even if still above 9%.
-Economists now see Brazil ending the year with a 2.7% expansion of gross domestic product and inflation slowing to 5.88%, which is a much better outlook than at the beginning of 2022.
-The big question is whether there’s sufficient time before the next vote for these improvements to influence enough voters to strengthen Bolsonaro’s candidacy further.
+Growth beat expectations in the second quarter, and the unemployment rate dropped in August for the sixth straight month, reaching 8.9%, the lowest level since 2015.
+Economists see Brazil ending the year with a 2.7% expansion of gross domestic product and inflation slowing to 5.88%, which is a much better outlook than at the beginning of 2022.

 More stories like this are available on bloomberg.com